 You must recognize and address a variety of sales objections you will need to overcome before you can complete a successful insurance sales presentation.
 The sales objections discussed below are relevant to many of the insurance sales categories discussed throughout the site.

 - Medicare Supplements

 - Accident Insurance

 - Disability Insurance

 - International Health Insurance

-An objection is anything that has the potential to derail a sale.
+A sales objection is anything that has the potential to derail a sale.

-You might recognize how those sales objections manifest themselves in the following examples:
+Understanding how sales objections manifest themselves

 - The client has a money problem they failed to mention, and it’s showing up as an endless stream of questions disguised as objections (because they’re embarrassed they didn’t tell you).